lucia2007/discover-the-code/README.md

 ### Future Features
 - From the beginning I was aware that the current version of the game will not be appealing to those users who are looking for an easy game.
 It is quite challenging to guess the code and not everyone has the patience, determination or the time to finish playing it.
 This expectation was confirmed to me by a number of friends who found it difficult to understand the original rules, or simply thought it was too hard or took too much time.

-- I could make this game more accessible to wider audience, including children by introducing different levels of the game.
+  - I could make this game more accessible to wider audience, including children, by introducing different levels of the game.
 A user would have a choice at the beginning of the game to indicate easy, medium or hard level.
 (The current version is the hard level.)
 The easier levels could be achieved:
     - By decreasing the number of colors (6 for easy, 7 for medium and 8 for hard.)
     - Repetition of colors could be forbidden for the secret code and for the user.
     - The position of the black and white clues could directly correspond to a particular color.

   Taking the current game's code structure, it would be easiest to restrict the number of colors, next forbid the repetition of color and the most time consuming would be the last option of the pegs corresponding to the color choice.

   If someone was seeking to play at an even more difficult level, more colors could be added or a countdown function used instead of a stopwatch to put the player under time pressure.

+- In the future, I could also implement the user name usage and score tracking functionality.

 [Back to top](#contents)